 Recipe List Actions

 Pancit, a dish from the Philippines, as I remember, was either made with thick noodles like spaghetti or thin noodles like the thinnest angel hair pasta.
-I use dry Chinese noodles since I cannot find fresh Panic noodles where I live.
+I use dry Chinese noodles since I cannot find fresh Pancit noodles where I live.

 Prep Time: 1 hour Serving Size: 6 to 8